Overview of PHC Priorities

 Working together, our Upper Valley community will be healthy, safe, supportive, and vital.

-Strengthening Families: All families have supports to be healthy and thrive in our community, to include awareness of child abuse and neglect; trauma informed care & services; and access to healthy food.
+All families have what they need to be healthy and thrive in our community, including high quality child care, parenting education and support, and trauma informed care and services.

 Kids-school-yard-500-375